bookofquantum/BOQ/photons/Qubitron/Fabrication.md

-# Fabrication feasibility of AR coatings and angled facets, along with packaging considerations for PhotoniX.
+# Fabrication feasibility of AR coatings and angled facets, along with packaging considerations for Qubitron.

 **Fabrication Feasibility of AR Coatings and Angled Facets:**